Dalian Wanda to sell hotels to R&F, up price of tourism projects for Sunac

 2 Min Read

-BEIJING (Reuters) - Dalian Wanda Group will sell 77 hotels to developer R&F Properties (2777.HK) instead of to Sunac China (1918.HK), Sunac's chairman said on Wednesday, in a twist to the second-biggest real estate deal ever in China announced a week ago.
+BEIJING, July 19 (Reuters) - Dalian Wanda Group will sell 77 hotels to developer R&F Properties instead of to Sunac China, Sunac's chairman said on Wednesday, in a twist to the second-biggest real estate deal ever in China announced a week ago.

 In the initial agreement announced last Monday, Chinese property giant Dalian Wanda said it planned to sell tourism projects and the entire set of hotels in the country to Sunac for $9.3 billion.